tdbianco/starter-hugo-academic/content/course/adapting-cultural-context/adapting-cultural-context.md

 I tested with eye-tracking and EEG in Cape Town as a postdoc.

 I had the impression that parents saw research as a sort of medical thing, like "better with than without".
-So they expect the children to listen to me (!) and sit still.
+So they expected their children to listen to me (!) and sit still.
 They would even try to be useful so that I could do what I had to do, and give me hints on how to handle their child at best (for example, they would warn me if they were hungry, or sleepy, or afraid of syringes).

 Children would generally be still until the parent was in the room, but would then be easily distracted and uninterested when they left.
 A way